 Yes.
 Studies have shown that low and no-calorie sweeteners can help people with type 2 diabetes manage their condition.
 It’s important for diabetics to manage their calorie intake – and sweeteners can help with this.
 If you have diabetes, always consult your GP for dietary advice.

 Can people with PKU use sweeteners?

-Our drinks with aspartame are clearly labelled to alert people to the presence of phenylalanine.
+Coca-Cola European Partners clearly labels drinks with aspartame to alert people to the presence of phenylalanine.
 Find out more about the sweetener in our asparatame: fact from fiction guide.